indianakernick/STELA/README.md

 ### Arrays

-Arrays in Stela behave like `std::vector`.
-If you're worried about passing a big array to a function, you can pass by reference.
+Arrays in Stela behave like `std::shared_ptr<std::vector>`.
+(I plan on changing that to `std::vector`) If you're worried about passing a big array to a function, you can pass by reference.
 I haven't implemented `const &` yet but I plan to.
 I'm not aware of any way to leak memory or access a nullptr.
-There's no way of creating a circular reference because there's no way for a lambda to point to itself.
+There's no way of creating a circular reference because there's no way for a lambda to capture itself.

 ```go
 func squares(count: uint) -> [uint] {